-In his professional career David has experience of strategic leadership and governance as well as a deep understanding of the values and ethos that shape the Church of England’s vision for education.
+In his professional career David has experience of supporting charities, strategic leadership, and governance as well as a deep understanding of the values and ethos that shape the Church of England’s vision for education.
 He is strongly committed to extending excellent educational opportunities to all, regardless of background or belief, as a means of improving their life chances and enabling them to live fulfilled lives.
 He is also keen to ensue clarity of strategic vision, effective governance, and a supportive professional environment for those who dedicate their working lives to education.

-Mike Boddington (Executive Headteacher & Accounting Officer)
+Mike Boddington (CEO and Accounting Officer)

 Helen Coulson (as Chair of Trustees, see above)

 Baz lives locally with his wife and two children.
 He runs an IT consultancy company specialising in transportation systems both in the UK and internationally where Baz has set up teams to manage and maintain the solutions.
 Baz’s company works primarily in the UK, US and Australia.
 Baz is involved with the strategic recruiting and training, and also working with clients to define service models and supporting innovation and service improvement.

 Baz’s major contracts include the Oystercard and contactless travel in London, the Sydney, Brisbane and New York transit systems, and transport systems a number of other cities.

 Baz was a school governor at Grovelands Primary School in Walton for 8 years, and for most of that period was Chair of Governors.
 He then joined Esher High C of E Secondary School as governor and was Chair for just under 2 terms.
 Baz gained a lot of experience during that time in holding the SLT to account for students’ progress and attainment, financial and resource management of schools and also working alongside staff and other volunteers.